 Removing and replacing the damaged part

 1. Mark the damaged area

 Put the speed square at the bottom of the repair area, about one foot away.
-Make a vertical line using the carpenter’s pencil and repeat the same process for both sides of the damaged area.
+Make a vertical line using the carpenter’s pencil and repeat the same repair process for both sides of the damaged wood siding area.

 Instead of this step, some people prefer removing the entire length of the damaged siding board.
 This is, however, not necessary since the above method also works great.